billwheatley/developer-efficiency-blog/README.md

 # Developer Efficacy Blog

-Currently this is not hosted in a production environment as of yet but is expected to be launched sometime in September 2024.
+Currently this is not hosted in a production environment as of yet but is expected to be launched sometime in November 2024.
 Production hosting details have not been finalized yet.

 ## About the Blog